mchmarny/ktweet/README.md

 ## Run

 To launch `ktweet` event source just define the Twitter search query in the `config/source.yaml`.
-For example, to have the `ktweets` produce events for matching the Twitter search for the term `Knative` your `config/source.yaml` would look like this:
+For example, to have the `ktweet` produce events for matching the Twitter search for the term `Knative` your `config/source.yaml` would look like this:

 ```yaml